thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

           RedHat

-You can also return to the PE Console and see the same information under the *Jobs* tab.
+You can also return to the PE Console and see the same information under the **Jobs** tab.
 Just choose the Job ID from the list, and you'll see the report.

 ![PE task output](pe_console_results.png)

-If you had to laboriously type out the name of each node you wanted to run on, this would be a rather tedious tool to use, especially if you have a large infrastructure.
+If you had to type out the name of each node you wanted to run on, this would be a rather tedious tool to use, especially if you have a large infrastructure.
 An easier way to operate is by filtering your inventory.
-Let's see what that might look like, by running the `facter` task to find the major release version of all our CentOS machines.
+Let's see what that might look like by running the `facter` task to find the major release version of all our CentOS machines.

 ![Filtering inventory with PQL](pe_console_pql.png)

-Here, we'll specify that we want the `os.release.major` fact from all the nodes who match the [PQL](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html) query `inventory[certname] { facts.os.name = "CentOS" }`.
-The PE Console provides a list of common queries ready to customize, so most of the time you can simply choose a query from the list and then update a parameter.
+For this example, I specify that I want the `os.release.major` fact from all the nodes who match the [PQL](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html) query `inventory[certname] { facts.os.name = "CentOS" }`.
+The PE Console provides a list of common queries ready to customize, so most of the time you can choose a query from the list and then update a parameter.

-We could also run that from the command line.
-A simple workflow to get started might be to use the PE Console to generate and preview the desired PQL query, and then copying/pasting it into the script you're writing.
+You could also run that from the command line.
+A simple workflow to get started might be to generate and preview the desired PQL query in the PE Console and then copy/paste it into your script.

     $ puppet task run facter fact=os.release.major --query 'inventory[certname] { facts.os.name = "CentOS" }'
     Starting job ...